Who is she, anyway?

 Melody appears in the films, Untold: This is My Story, Swearing, The Patients, A Mother's Greatest Fear, Blood Ransom and Atonal.
 Her Television credits include, "Call Me Kat," "Mom," "This is Us," "NCIS: LA," "The Kominsky Method," "Kingdom," "Rizzoli & Isles," “NCIS,” “Melissa & Joey,” “Harry’s Law, “ “True Blood, “ “No Ordinary Family,” “Desperate Housewives,” “Modern Family,” “Samantha Who,” “Cold Case,” “Without A Trace,” “Rules Of Engagement,” “Scrubs,” “Invasion,” and “General Hospital.”

-Melody received her MFA from UC San Diego.
+Melody received her BA and MFA from UC San Diego.

 She has three gorgeous nephews, loves beach living with her partner, transformational coach, drummer, and all-around-kick-ass-gentleman, Alan Combies.
 She's been known to sing with his band Dinosaur Tooth on occasion, and enjoys cooking, baking, and knitting (super hygge), as well as doing beach runs/clean ups.
 FUN FACT: She once won $25,000 on a game show called "Don't Forget the Lyrics," with host, Wayne Brady.
 Then, several years later, shared the stage with him in Stephen Sondheim's MERRILY WE ROLL ALONG at the Wallis Annenberg Center.
 She also trained for and completed the Olympic Distance race of the LA Triathlon.
 Once.
 One time.
 Just once.
 That was enough for her.